mylesakin/mylesakin.github.io/_posts/2019-05-14-MatrixCompletion.md

 ```

-The resulting optimized matrix and the orginal complete matrix are
+The resulting optimized matrix and the original complete matrix are

 $$X = \begin{bmatrix}
 1.02 & \color{red}{0.44} & 3.97 & 4.86 & \color{red}{3.19} & 0.99\\